Pragmas Accepted by GCC#

 This pragma sets the alignment of fields in structures.
 The values of

-, to emulate PowerPC alignment.
-Uses of this pragma nest properly; to restore the previous setting, usereset
+alignmentmay bemac68k, to emulate m68k alignment, orpower, to emulate PowerPC alignment.
+Uses of this pragma nest properly; to restore the previous setting, useresetfor thealignment.

 segment tokens...